Yandex Cloud

 yandex.cloud.mdb.opensearch.v1.ClusterService.ListBackups

-4. To get the list of backups for all clusters in the folder:
+4. To get a list of backups for all clusters in a folder:

 grpcurl \